 The town’s thriving expat culture has helped it to emerge as one of Thailand’s most successful hubs for spa and massage centers.
 Similarly, Hua Hin is home to Thailand’s International Kite Festival, which takes place in March every year at the nearby Cha-am Beach.

 Hua Hin’s foodie focus also draws the crowds, with options suitable for every budget, ranging from the hyper-touristy beachfront restaurants offering seafood and steaks, to the fresh-out-of-the-ocean offerings found en masse in the famous Hua Hin Night Market.

 As Hua Hin’s town center is relatively small, the best areas for backpackers to stay are found right in the center of the beach strip as resort chains dominate the north and south beach.
-Not to worry – central Hua Hin is where the action is!
+Not to worry – the centre is the best area to stay in Hua Hin!

 Things to do in Hua Hin